garden-io/garden/docs/other-plugins/container.md

 name: my-container
 ```

-If you have a `Dockerfile` next to this file, this is enough to tell Garden to build it.
+If you have a `Dockerfile` in the same directory as this file, this is enough to tell Garden to build it.
 However, you can override
 the `Dockerfile` name or path by specifying `spec.dockerfile: <path-to-Dockerfile>`.
 You might also want to
 explicitly [include or exclude](../using-garden/configuration-overview.md#includingexcluding-files-and-directories)